-Few months later one of them proposed to organize an international workshop in order to address meanings and perspectives of resilience thinking applied to urban systems in order to set a common research framework.
-In November 2011, they held the First International Workshop on Urban Resilience in Barcelona, and based on its success they edited a book and stated to set up a network of researchers interested in this discussion.
+A few months later, one of them proposed that they organize an international workshop in order to address the various meanings and perspectives of resilience thinking as applied to urban systems and set a common research framework.
+In November 2011, they held the First International Workshop on Urban Resilience in Barcelona, and based on its success they edited a book and launched a network of researchers interested in this discussion.

-In 2012 the first book titled “Multidisciplinary Perspectives on Urban Resilience” was published launching also the blog of the Urban Resilience Research Network.
+In 2012 the first book entitled “Multidisciplinary Perspectives on Urban Resilience” was published and the Urban Resilience Research Network blog was launched.

-Thanks to more than 5k downloads of their book only during the first year, and the increasing number of their mailing list members from all around the globe, in 2016 a new website of the Urban Resilience Research Network has been launched and contributions from top scholars are now offering critical perspectives driving researchers in dealing with urban resilience most challenging and recent issues.
+Thanks to more than 5k downloads of their book in the first year alone, and the growing number of mailing list members from across the globe, in 2016 a new website for the Urban Resilience Research Network was launched.
+The website now includes contributions from top scholars who offer critical perspectives on the most urgent and challenging aspects of urban resilience theory and practice.

-However, we would like to think that this is only the beginning.
-You’re welcome on board contributing to our blog and to urban resilience research advances.
+However, we see this as only the beginning.
+We are always looking for new scholars to contribute to our blog and urban resilience research advances.

-The aim of this network is to support researchers (of any kind, with different concerns) in dealing with the complexity of framing and operationalising urban resilience, avoiding its mainstreaming metaphorical use.
+The aim of this network is to support researchers (of any kind, with different concerns) in dealing with the complexity of framing and operationalising urban resilience, avoiding its increasingly mainstream simplistic, metaphorical use.

-Originally rooted in ecology, engineering or social sciences, resilience has never had a clear meaning when referring to urban systems.
-Failing to address social justice, sustainability and broader or integrated perspectives, urban resilience research has been recently contested.
-The mission of this network is to offer a refreshed and multidisciplinary set of perspectives on urban resilience, in order to identify challenging and necessary research questions that can help to address the gaps and needs of this research area with the final aim to support cities in their quest towards more sustainable, safe and inclusive pathways.
+Originally rooted in ecology, engineering, or social sciences, resilience has never had a clear meaning when applied to urban systems.
+Urban resilience research is increasingly critiqued for its failure to address social justice, sustainability, and broader or integrated perspectives.
+The mission of this network is to offer a new and multidisciplinary set of perspectives on urban resilience and to identify challenging and necessary research questions that can help to address the gaps and needs in this emerging research area, with the final aim to support cities in their quest towards more sustainable, safe and inclusive pathways.

-This website and the associated mailing list is the tool that we provide to make this happen
+We provide this website and the associated mailing list as a tool to facilitate this goal.